-The placebo effect (2) is the perceived benefit of something even though what was administered has no actual substance.
+The placebo effect (2) is the perceived benefit of something even though what was administered has no substance.
 The mind mimics the positive effect tricking the recipient into believing that a substance or process accomplished the desired outcome.

 The term placebo was first used by Henry K. Beecher (3) in his 1955 paper The Powerful Placebo.
-He used a look-alike treatment to see if the real treatment works.
+He used a look-alike treatment to see if the real treatment worked.
 He determined that 35% given the placebo reported the same effect as those given the real treatment.
 These results underscore the reason why eliminating expectations is so important.

 It’s equally important to understand the difference between expectations and hope.
 An expectation is a “strong belief” that something will happen or be the case in the future.
 Hope is the feelings and desire for certain things to happen.
-It seems like the same thing but look more carefully at the source.
+It seems like the same thing but looks more carefully at the source.

 Expectations are beliefs, and beliefs are thoughts about something.
 Hope is an emotional feeling about something positive.
 Expectations are programmed thoughts.
 Hope is a heart-based emotion.
 Our heart can drive expectations which is the case in the survivor’s mindset.
 Or our expectations can drive the heart, as in the case of the placebo effect.